ryancj/asinbot/README.md

 To use please do the following:
 * cd into "asinbot-api" and run "bundle" then "bin/rails s -p 5000"
 * Then go into the "asinbot-front" and run "npm install" then "npm run start"
+* For the best experience please use Chrome!